loloicci/nimly/README.rst

 macro niml
 ----------
 macro ``niml`` makes a lexer.
-Almost all part of constructing a lexer is done in comile-time.
+Almost all part of constructing a lexer is done in compile-time.
 Example is as follows.

 .. code-block:: nim